matusekma/rasa-tutorial/data/nlu.md

 - why do you need it
 - why do you need to know that?
 - could you explain why you need it?

+## intent:out_of_scope
+- I want to order food
+- What is 2 + 2?
+- Who’s the US President?
+- I need a job